 Qualitative standard (grades): Students must achieve minimum standards as required by the academic department and supervisor/tutor and academic standing consistent with graduation requirements.
 For more details please refer to the Senate Regulations and contact your department.

 Quantitative standard (pace): Students must progress through their programme at a pace which ensures that they will graduate within the maximum timeframe.
 The maximum timeframe for completion is 150% of the standard, published timeframe for a course.
 Periods of abeyance will not count towards this calculation.

 Failure to meet SAP and regaining eligibility

 A student who fails to make Satisfactory Academic Progress will be issued with a ‘Financial Aid Warning’ by email.
 The warning will last for 1 payment period (i.e. until the next disbursement), during which time a student can still receive Financial Aid.
 If the student fails to meet SAP standards by the next disbursement, will be notified by Student Centre Funding Team that they are ineligible for further disbursements of US Federal Aid.

-Please note that you can regain eligibility only by submitting a successful appeal to be placed on probation or by taking action that brings you into compliance with the SAP standards.
+Please note that you can regain eligibility for your federal loan, only by submitting a successful appeal to be placed on probation or by taking action that brings you into compliance with the SAP standards.
 The appeal to reinstate your federal loan is separate from any mitigating circumstances or academic appeal that you may submit.
 Reinstatement of your loan eligibility should not be interpreted as confirmation of acceptance of your mitigation or a successful outcome of any academic appeal.

 The decision of the appeal will be communicated to the student in writing within 14 days of submission, if all necessary supporting evidence is complete.
 Please note that there may be a need on occasion to refer to the US Federal Loans for a decision.

-Please note that the decision of the Panel is final.
+Please note that the appeal outcome is final.

 Consequences of failure to meet maximum time limit requirement